On the dynamics and integrability of the Ziegler pendulum: Case

 \section{Case $k_2 \ne 0$}

-In the above considerations we assume that the stiffness of the spring located in the fixed point $O$ equals zero.
+In the above considerations we assume that the stiffness of the spring located at the fixed point $O$ equals zero.
 This allows us to study the reduced system with the three-dimensional phase space $\mathbb{S} \times \mathbb{R}^2$.

 When $k_2 \ne 0$ we have to consider the system defined on $\mathbb{T}^2 \times \mathbb{R}^2$, and this system has an invariant measure.
-Based on the results from KAM theory for the reversible systems (for details, please, see \cite{sevryuk2006reversible}), one can expect the co-existence of regions with regular and chaotic behavior of the solutions.
+Based on the results from KAM theory for the reversible systems (for details, see \cite{sevryuk2006reversible}), one can expect the coexistence of regions with regular and chaotic behavior of the solutions.

-A detailed numerical study of this case is out of the scope of this paper.
-We only present some results showing that for the Ziegler pendulum the regular dynamics can co-exists with the irregular behavior of trajectories.
+A detailed numerical study of this case is beyond the scope of this paper.
+We only present some results showing that for the Ziegler pendulum the regular dynamics can coexist with the irregular behavior of trajectories.